-It seems like we back Hazard to score every week – but he keeps scoring, so what’s the big deal?
-We appreciate we may sound like a broken record when talking about Eden Hazard, but Maurizio Sarri has seemingly taken his game to another level, and barring injuries, I think we already know our Premier League Player of the Season.
+It seems like I back him to score every week – but he keeps scoring, so what’s the big deal?
+I appreciate I may sound like a broken record when talking about Eden Hazard, but Maurizio Sarri has seemingly taken his game to another level, and barring injuries, I think we already know our Premier League Player of the Season.

 Until he starts letting me down, I’m going to keep backing Hazard to score until the cows come home, and this fixture is no different.
 United’s problems at centre-back have been very well documented – Mourinho playing centre-midfielders there, unsuccessfully, is particularly worrying – and considering only Fulham, Cardiff and Huddersfield have conceded more than United, Hazard will be licking his lips with glee.